Giants vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been the moneyline favorite six total times this season.
-They've finished 1-5 in those games.
+- The Giants have been chosen as underdogs in 11 games this year and have walked away with the win four times (36.4%) in those games.

-- In games it has played as moneyline favorites with odds of -120 or shorter, San Francisco has a 1-4 record (winning only 20% of its games).

-- The Giants have a 54.5% chance to win this game based on the moneyline's implied probability.

-- In the 19 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 10 times (10-8-1).
+- San Francisco has a record of 3-5 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- The Giants have not had a run line set for a contest this season.
+- The Giants have an implied victory probability of 50% according to the moneyline set for this matchup.

+- San Francisco and its opponents have gone over the total this season in 11 of its 20 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.